relay CLI reference

 Command groups

-The CLI surface breaks into four concrete jobs.
+The CLI surface breaks into seven concrete jobs.

-This matches what relay.js actually exposes today: setup, deploy and inspect, slot control, and admin operations.
+This matches what relay.js actually exposes today: setup, deploy and inspect, slot control, version management, diagnostics, auth, and admin operations.

 Bootstrap